wilsonrljr/sysidentpy/README.md

 - Python (>= 3.6)
 - NumPy (>= 1.5.0) for all numerical algorithms
-- Matplotlib >= 1.5.2 for static plotiing and visualizations
+- Matplotlib >= 1.5.2 for static plotting and visualizations
 - Pytorch (>=1.7.1) for building feed-forward neural networks

 | Platform | Status |